COVID-19 Guidance for Research, Scholarship and Artistry

 Please refer to this webpage frequently for evolving guidance on research and scholarly operations.
 The Division of Research and Innovation Partnership offices are now largely remote but remain open.
-In addition to monitoring this page for information, please continue to see the Coronavirus Updates website for campus-wide information.
+In addition to monitoring this page for information, please continue to see the Protecting the Pack website for campus-wide information.

 Communication and Connectivity Tips

 The COVID-19 situation is changing rapidly, and we understand the difficulty of planning in such a dynamic environment.
-The below tips may be useful as you consider your contingency plans and wind down your research activities.
+The below tips may be useful as you consider your contingency plans and research activities.

 - Have an updated list of your project team's cell phone numbers.